rubiojr/charmedring/README.md

 ## Status

 Charmed Ring is currently a working prototype.
 Using the proxy to replicate important data is highly discouraged at the moment.
 Most of the work to measure performance, reliability and correctness still needs to happen.
-The proxy has not been tested to proxy other Charm services yet (KV, linking, etc).
+The proxy should not interfere with other Charm functionality (KV, linking, etc), but it hasn't been tested extensively.

 From a security point of view, the proxy is stateless, and no JTW token manipulation happens when the HTTP requests traverse the proxy are proxied, so it should be relatively safe from a security point of view.
 SSH proxying happens at the TCP level, simply forwarding what the proxy receives from the client to the first configured backend.
 In any case, I didn't put much thinking into the security aspects of it yet.